The

 is among the most highly represented members of the Ediacaran

-Biota, with specimens known from Neoproterozoic strata worldwide,
+Biota, with specimens known from Neoproterozoic strata

-including Ediacara (Australia), Norway, the Charnwood Forest
+including Ediacara Hills (Australia), Norway, the Charnwood

 Sea Summer Coast of Russia, Newfoundland and Northwest Canada,